 The sound quality is excellent: lively and transparent, with a frequency response that goes from 20Hz up to 20kHz.
-For fans of the Grado brand, these are our pick for the best budget-friendly wireless headphones.
+For fans of the Grado brand, this are our pick for the best budget-friendly wireless headphone.

 Top Warm and Musical IEMs:

 The Bravado MK-II is the 2021 update to Empire Ears’ entry-level X Series IEM.
 We say bravo!
 This is a great-sounding IEM that belies its entry-level position.
 Empire Ears has taken what was already a fabulous all-purpose IEM and brought it to the next level by adding two electrostatic drivers (think resolution and detail) and an additional balanced armature driver as well as a next-generation Weapon IX+ dynamic subwoofer.
 Empire's declaration that Bravado works with multiple genres is no joke -- it works with an array of rock, classical, folk, and jazz.
 We like to pair the Bravado MK-II with a Black Dragon IEM Cable to support great bass plus detail retrieval.
 Click here to read our full Bravado MKII review.

 Empire Ears Hero IEM